-Under his leadership, Tennessee is recognized as a national leader in education, economic development, efficient government and fiscal strength.
+Under his leadership, Tennessee is recognized as a national leader in education, economic development, efficient and effective government and fiscal strength.

 Since 2011, Tennessee students have been the fastest improving in the country in academic achievement.
 High school graduation rates are at an all-time high, and Tennessee is the first state in the nation to offer high school graduates and adults two years of community or technical college free of tuition and mandatory fees.

 In 2013, Haslam launched the Drive to 55 to increase the number of Tennesseans with a postsecondary degree or credential to 55 percent by 2025.
 More Tennesseans are going to college and fewer need remediation when they get there.
 First-time freshmen enrollment increased 25 percent at community colleges and 20 percent at technical colleges in one year, and the college-going rate in Tennessee increased to a high of 62.5 percent in 2015.